Hamdan bin Mohammed attends Dubai Police Academy graduation ceremony

 The ceremony concluded with commemorative photos taken with Sheikh Hamdan and the Academy's faculty members, graduates, trainers, and officers.

-The occasion saw Lieutenant General Abdullah Khalifa Al Marri, Commander-in-Chief of Dubai Police and Chairman of the Board of Directors of Dubai Police Academy, extending his sincere congratulations to President His Highness Sheikh Mohamed bin Zayed Al Nahyan and His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai.
-He also extended his congratulations to HH Sheikh Mansour bin Zayed Al Nahyan, Vice President, Deputy Prime Minister, and Minister of the Presidential Court, as well as esteemed members of the Supreme Council of the Union.
+The occasion saw Lieutenant General Abdullah Khalifa Al Marri extending his sincere congratulations to President His Highness Sheikh Mohamed bin Zayed Al Nahyan and His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai.
+He also extended his congratulations to His Highness Sheikh Mansour bin Zayed Al Nahyan, Vice President, Deputy Prime Minister, and Chairman of the Presidential Court, as well as esteemed members of the Supreme Council of the Union.

 Lt.
-Gen. Al Marri conveyed his congratulations to His Highness Sheikh Hamdan; His Highness Sheikh Maktoum bin Mohammed bin Rashid Al Maktoum, First Deputy Ruler of Dubai and Deputy Prime Minister and Minister of Finance; His Highness Sheikh Ahmed bin Mohammed bin Rashid Al Maktoum, Second Deputy Ruler of Dubai and Chairman of the Dubai Media Council; and His Highness Lieutenant General Sheikh Saif bin Zayed Al Nahyan, Deputy Prime Minister and Minister of the Interior.
+Gen. Al Marri conveyed his congratulations to H.H.
+Sheikh Hamdan; H.H.
+Sheikh Maktoum bin Mohammed bin Rashid Al Maktoum, First Deputy Ruler of Dubai and Deputy Prime Minister and Minister of Finance; H.H.
+Sheikh Ahmed bin Mohammed bin Rashid Al Maktoum, Second Deputy Ruler of Dubai and Chairman of the Dubai Media Council; and H.H.
+Lieutenant General Sheikh Saif bin Zayed Al Nahyan, Deputy Prime Minister and Minister of the Interior.

 Lt.
 Gen. Al Marri also congratulated the graduating cadets, as well as their parents, for the exceptional achievement.
 He emphasised the Academy's dedication to preparing the youth for their pivotal role in advancing security and safeguarding the significant accomplishments that enhance the UAE's global standing.
 He also acknowledged the invaluable contributions of the team of experts at the Academy who annually prepare a new cohort of competent Dubai Police officers ever committed to the safety and security of Dubai and the UAE.